bitol-io/tsc/rfcs/0001-servers.md

 - As a platform engineer, when automating access, I need to know the offered roles per technology and environment so I can set up the appropriate ACL for the data marketplace.

 **Status Quo**
-- Currently, there are already a number of fields defined in ODCS which are related to they "physical" location that are BigQuery/JDBC dependent.
+- We have a number of top-level attributes on "physical" location that are BigQuery/JDBC dependent.
+RFC5 removes it.
-- RFC 5 removes them which are scheduled to be removed via RFC 5.
+- We have support for roles at the top-level.
-- We already have support for roles at the top-level.
+- We have physicalType at the column/table level.

 **Assumptions**
 - A data contract can protect data on different technologies and environments: one contract for data that is available on BigQuery and Kafka, one contract for data that is available on the PROD and the NONPROP Snowflake account, ...